batmanlab/Ladder/README.md

 - For NIH-CXR, we use the radiology report from [MIMIC-CXR](https://physionet.org/content/mimic-cxr/2.1.0/) dataset.
   Download the metadata csv containing impression and findings from [here](https://huggingface.co/shawn24/Ladder/blob/main/Data/NIH/mimic-cxr-chexpert.csv).
+- For RSNA-Mammo and VinDr-Mammo, we use the radiology text from [Mammo-FActOR](https://github.com/batmanlab/Mammo-CLIP/blob/main/src/codebase/breastclip/data/datasets/prompts.json) codebase.
 ## 🪜 LADDER Pipeline

 Ladder pipeline consists of 6 steps.
 We uploaded the outputs of every step in